adityaxxz/account-abstraction/README.md

 ## <ins>Things to do</ins>

-1. Create a basic Account Abstraction on Ethereum
+1. Create a basic Account Abstraction on Ethereum.
-2. Create a basic Account Abstraction on zkSync
+2. Create a basic Account Abstraction on zkSync.
-3. Deploy, and send a userOp / transaction through them
+3. Deploy, and send a userOp / transaction through them.
     1. Not going to send an AA to Ethereum
-    2. But we will send an AA tx to zkSync
+    2. But send an AA tx to zkSync sepolia

 ## <ins>How it works in Ethereum</ins>